ccswbs/snowdrop/site/content/docs/1.1/getting-started/vite.md

 ---
 layout: docs
-title: "Bootstrap & Vite"
+title: "Snowdrop & Vite"
-description: The official guide for how to include and bundle Bootstrap's CSS and JavaScript in your project using Vite.
+description: The official guide for how to include and bundle Snowdrop's CSS and JavaScript in your project using Vite.
 group: getting-started
 toc: true
 thumbnail: guides/bootstrap-vite@2x.png